bearfouz/MT2026_TASK_ANIK-FOUZDER_AUTONOMOUS/README.md

 # MT2026_TASK_ANIK-FOUZDER_AUTONOMOUS
-A* Obstacle Avoidance Algorithm for ROS2 Turtesim
+A* Obstacle Avoidance Algorithm for ROS2 Turtlesim

 A generic A* has been implemented, but the Turtle controller section hasn't been done yet.